Thinking to Win

 Is there a secret to bodybuilding success?
 Is there something that all champion bodybuilders do or know?
 Apart from genetics, is there something that separates winners from also-rans?
 Well, there is, and that secret is known.
 Those with the best information and who get into action and use the knowledge have a distinct advantage over those who do not.

 What are the qualities that make a bodybuilding Champion?
-Although as humans we are all unique, champions share some common traits (qualities of personality) that are not seen in others.
+Although we are all unique as humans, champions share some common traits (qualities of personality) that are not seen in others.
 By learning these traits and applying them, you too, can increase your success and put you on track to become a champion.

 Bodybuilding champions love bodybuilding

 Bodybuilding champions eat, sleep and talk bodybuilding.
 There is not anything they would much rather be doing.
 For them, the training and dieting are a passion - not hard work and drudgery as it appears to others.
 They cannot wait to get down to the gym for their next workout.
-In fact, they have to bridle their enthusiasm so not to over-train.
+They have to bridle their enthusiasm so as not to over-train.

 Bodybuilding champions set goals and have a burning desire to succeed